-- 1. Indications of 'good level of English' could be better specified in the public facing paperwork (e.g. IGCSE IELTS certificates) and the thresholds needed. - 2.
-Systems of monitoring and follow-up are positive, but they could be improved by evaluating the progress of each student on an annual or bi-annual basis.
+- 2. Indications of 'good level of English' could be better specified in the public facing paperwork (e.g. IGCSE IELTS certificates) and the thresh-holds needed. - The selection system could include other possible aspects such as previous qualifications or motivation letters to generate richer data on each candidate and improve the selection process.